Javran/Thinking-dumps/seven-more-languages/ch02-factor/day-2/NOTES.md

 ## Scripting

+* To begin scripting in factor, one should setup `.factor-roots` file in his home directory.
+  The file contains a list of loading paths.
+  To run scripts in this repo, you should append one line to your `.factor-roots` file that looks like: `/path/to/thinking-dumps/seven-more-languages/ch02-factor`

 * Note that `MAIN: <word>` accepts a word that has stack effect `( -- )`, and use it as an entry point to the program.
 If you do `MAIN: word1 word2`, it actually means `MAIN: word1` and then `word2`.